enonic/cms-germ/README.md

 Ready for testing, all core functionality in place: add remote, fetch, reset, status.

 Tested on Enonic CMS 4.7.x

+##Build

+mvn install

+##Install

+Create germ.properties file in plugins folder and add these properties:

+    #Key of admin group with germ access from admin (inspect html to get key)
+    allowedAdminGroupKey=F6D7DBBA4A714DD2DBC207C0E98B555D39214733
+    #These should point to folder where plugins / resources is checked out
+    folderWithPlugins=${cms.home}/plugins
+    folderWithResources=${cms.home}/germresources

+##Germ process

 More on GERM here:
 https://enonic.com/en/docs/enonic-cms-47?page=Development+Process+-+GERM